 - Cardholders must report a lost card as soon as possible either to the Vanderbilt University Card Office during business hours or at any attended retail location that accepts the Vanderbilt Card as a method of payment, so that debit spending account and access privileges can be frozen.
 Lost cards may also be reported to the Department of Police and Security at 322-2745. - The Vanderbilt Card is nontransferable and restricted to use by the person whose picture and signature are on the card.
 Cardholders may not lend their cards to anyone or ask anyone to purchase items for them with their cards.
 Violation of this policy may result in confiscation of the card and in disciplinary action.
-Vanderbilt

-Card account information will be released only to the cardholder or to a third party designated by the cardholder.
+Vanderbilt Card account information will be released only to the cardholder or to a third party designated by the cardholder.

-See "Identification Card" on page 52 in University Policies and Regulations.
+See "Identification Card" in Chapter 5.